laigen-unam/tf-properties-summarizer/README.md

 - Liu, H., Christiansen, T., Baumgartner, W. A., Jr., and Verspoor, K. (2012) BioLemmatizer: a lemmatization tool for morphological processing of biomedical text.
 J. Biomed.
 Semantics, 3, 1-29.
 - https://sourceforge.net/projects/biolemmatizer/

+Our summarizer was tested using Python 3.6.8 on Ubuntu.
-In addition, following libraries are requiered:
+Following Python 3.x libraries are required.
 ```
 optparse
 re